arvopaukkunen/Construction/Generator/ReadMe.md

 - Combination of Mechanical and Natural Ventilation They provide flexible and adaptable solutions but only with careful coordination.

+## Considerable Factors For Choosing a Ventilation System
+The industries are required to consider multiple essential factors while choosing the selection of ventilation systems.
+Here are the key points necessary to be considered:
+    Generator size and capacity: The design of adequate ventilation varies depending on the size and capacity of generators.
+The requirements will increase to manage the heat dissipation of large generators.

 Ref:
 https://csdieselgenerators.com/generator-room-ventilation-requirements/